edgelesssys/docs.edgeless.systems/marblerun/content/deployment/on-prem.md

 #### CPU

-To deploy Marblerun with Intel SGX, the machine or VM has to support Intel SGX.
+To deploy MarbleRun with Intel SGX, the machine or VM has to support Intel SGX.
-Particularly, Marblerun requires support for the SGX Datacenter Attestation Primitives (DCAP).
+Particularly, MarbleRun requires support for the SGX Datacenter Attestation Primitives (DCAP).
 You can verify [if your CPU supports DCAP](https://www.intel.com/content/www/us/en/support/articles/000057420/software/intel-security-products.html).

 For more information read this article on [detecting Intel Software Guard Extensions](https://software.intel.com/content/www/us/en/develop/articles/properly-detecting-intel-software-guard-extensions-in-your-applications.html) in your applications.